Karhukrhu/Blog/posts/2026/9/tutorial-bitmapping.md

 </a>
 </div>

 Make sure output has the same value than input.
 For me it’s 72.
 Photoshop shows automatically which resolution you’re using.
-This will prevent the image resizing after converting it to bitmap.
+This will prevent the image from resizing after converting it to bitmap.

 <div class="img-center">
 <a href="/posts/2026/9/bitmapping-tutorial/Picture5.png" class="lightbox" data-gallery="bitmapping">